hyperdevs-team/mini-kotlin/README.md

 ```

 The `mini-processor-multiregistry-test` module is the smallest reviewer-facing example that demonstrates generated registries from different modules coexisting on the same classpath.

+If you want to inspect the same idea in a running Android sample, launch the `:app` module and open `MultiRegistrySampleActivity`, which links two feature modules backed by separate generated registries.

 ## Known issues
 ### KSP gotchas